 The biggest tip I can give you for this project is to have your plywood sheets ripped down in the store!
 Most hardware stores will do up to 10 cuts for you FOR FREE!
 Come prepared with this diagram to make the process quick and easy!
 This will save you a lot of time and trouble at home, especially if you don’t have a table saw!

-Step 3: Attach the “I” into your two vertical sides.
+- Attach the “I” into your two vertical pieces on the sides.
 The corner clamps really come in handy for this part!
 They’ll hold the two pieces together so you can drill them together.

 Once your unit is built, it’s time to put into place!
 (You could also paint at this step if you’d like.)
 Remove the old hanging hardware, and put your new shelves in place.
 I made mine the perfect height so the existing shelf would fit nicely right over top.
 I also cut the bar so it would fit nicely right beside the new shelf.